With more than 30 years of experience, SilverStone Jewellery is your number one choice when it comes to jewellery repairs.

 More or less all modern white gold is plated with rhodium, a super shiny metal that is used to coat white gold jewellery and give it that reflective, supernatural sparkle.

 We can rhodium plate your jewellery and have it ready for you to wear again in just three days.
-The cost of this service is typically around the $55 mark, though this can vary depending on the size and thickness of the metal.
+The cost of this service is typically around the $65 mark for up to a 5mm band, this can vary depending on the size and thickness of the metal.

 While we’re usually able to repair any piece of jewellery - regardless of how severe the damage is - in some cases our clients prefer to remodel their old gold jewellery into new, beautiful designs.
 This is a wonderful way to breathe new life into pieces that may otherwise never be worn again.
 Come in for a chat and we’ll talk you through your options.